In more complex codebases, a single customer interaction will often involve multiple services and languages. For example, maybe you want to:

 user_added_to_cartto track the goal of our experiment.

-- Figure out if we’ll need to pass user IDs and attributes from the server.
+- Figure out if we will need to pass user IDs and attributes from the server.

 - User IDs: If both the server and client have access to stable, consistent user IDs for everyone in our experiments, we can use that as our user ID.
 For example, if our experiment will only affect logged-in users, and both the client and server know the user’s unique ID in our database, we could use that as the user ID for our activate calls on the server and track calls on the client.
 In any other case, we’ll need to pass the user ID from the server.

 - User Attributes: Do we want to track any user attributes with our conversion event, and are any of them unavailable on the client?
-If so, we’ll need to pass them from the server.
+If so, we will need to pass them from the server.

 - Pass user IDs and/or attributes from the server to the client if necessary.
 See Sharing user IDs and attributes with client SDKs above.